OSCE Minsk Group: Dissolution

 On 8 August 2025, Armenia and Azerbaijan, with the mediation of US President Donald Trump, initialed the agreed text for a future Agreement on Establishment of Peace and Inter-State relations, committing to complete and ratify a full peace accord.
 They also jointly appealed for the OSCE to dissolve the Minsk Group and its related structures.
 The OSCE welcomed the August 8 Joint Declaration and stated that it stood ready to fulfill its task in implementing the agreement.
 France supported the call for the dissolution of the OSCE Minsk Group structures.
-Russia’s Permanent Representative to the OSCE, Alexander Lukashevich, stated that his country supports the joint decision of Armenia and Azerbaijan to dissolve the OSCE Minsk Group, which is scheduled to be fully disbanded by December 2025.
+Russia’s Permanent Representative to the OSCE, Alexander Lukashevich, stated that his country supports the joint decision of Armenia and Azerbaijan to dissolve the OSCE Minsk Group, which was scheduled to be fully disbanded by December 2025.

 On 1 September 2025, the OSCE Ministerial Council adopted a decision to close the Minsk Process and its related structures.
 The decision was adopted by consensus among all 57 OSCE participating States.
-Following the decision, the OSCE will proceed with closing the Minsk Process and its related structures.
-Administrative tasks, such as the transfer of assets and equipment, will continue until completion by 1 December 2025.
+Following the decision, the OSCE proceeded with closing the Minsk Process and its related structures, and administrative tasks such as the transfer of assets and equipment continued until their completion.
+On 1 December 2025, the OSCE reported the completion of the closure of the Minsk Process and its related structures.